 Magazines charge extra for the back cover and possibly the inside front cover.
 Successful titles charge a premium for early right-hand pages or other attractive sites.

 Specialist media buying companies buy most advertising.
 They develop strategies for their clients and negotiate with publishers.
 Publishers pay media buyers a commission.
 This might be 10 to 20 percent of the booking’s value.
 In return for a commission, media buyer agrees to pay invoices on a set date.

 We call advertisers who buy their own space direct clients.
 They often haggle over prices.
 Unless they are large-scale buyers, they have less clout than agencies.
 Collecting money from direct clients can be harder.

 Publishers issue rate cards.
 Historically they used a card.
 Now they are usually available online.
 Rate card prices are often negotiable.

 Advertorial is when publishers offer advertising linked to editorial features.
 In some cases editorial integrity is up for sale.

 Some publishers run editorial-style material provided by advertisers and charge for it.
-Others allow advertisers to send copy for inclusion next to advertisements.
+Others allow advertisers to send the copy for inclusion next to advertisements.

 Publishers may or may not allow advertisers control over advertorial content.
-Some publishers have journalists write advertiser-friendly copy for these sections, others keep a strict demarcation between editorial and advertising.
+Some publishers have journalists write advertiser-friendly copy for these sections.
+Others keep a strict demarcation between editorial and advertising.

 Paid titles are less likely to take this approach.
-Some paid titles have little in the way of advertising and charge a hefty premium for quality editorial content.
+Some have little in the way of advertising and charge a hefty premium for quality editorial content.
 This works best if they can manage a high circulation.